Nosara, Costa Rica

 Nosara: Playa Pelada

-North of Playa Guiones, past a rocky outcrop, is the shell-strewn beach of Playa Pelada.
-Watch out for the blow hole in the rocks where you can take a natural shower.
+North of Playa Guiones, past a rocky outcropping, is the shell-strewn, and more quiet beach of Playa Pelada.
+Protected by an offshore reef Playa Pelada is better suited for swimming, and you also find shady areas under the trees.
+Towards the northern part of the bay are tidal pools and bolders with caves.
+For taking a fun shower with sea water look out for the blow hole in the rocks.
 The spray is at its best during the transition of the tides.

-At low tide you can continue north from Playa Pelada past the rocky cliff until the estuary of the Rio Nosara.
+At low tide, you can continue north from Playa Pelada past the rocky cliff to the estuary of the Río Nosara.
 Wading through the river brings you to Playa Nosara, the most remote of the Nosara beaches.
-The black-sand beach is backed by mangroves and runs into the turtle beach of Ostional.
+The black-sand beach is backed by mangroves and extends until Playa Ostional, a wildlife reserve which protects sea turtles.
+At certain times of the year thousands of sea turtles arrive for laying their eggs into the sand.
+Peak nesting season is from July through December.
+Most hotels in Nosara will arrange turtle tours to Ostional.

 The Village of Nosara

-The beaches of Nosara host one of the oldest expatriate communities in Costa Rica.
-In 1962 an American bought the entire expanse of land along the coastline of Nosara.
-He initiated "The Nosara Project", a development slated for 500 residential lots interspersed with commercial sites, green zones, and a golf course.
-He built roads, water systems, and installed electricity.
-After some years however the project stuttered to a halt for financial reasons.
+The beaches of Nosara host one of the oldest expat communities in Costa Rica.
+In 1962 an American entrepreneur bought the entire expanse of land along the coastline of Nosara.
+He initiated "The American Project", a development slated for 500 residential lots interspersed with commercial sites, green zones, and a golf course.
+He built roads and water systems, and installed electricity.
+After a few years, however, the project came to a halt for financial reasons.

-Individual investors then acquired portions of the land, and property owners organized themselves into the Nosara Civic Association (NCA) which continued to manage the project.
+Individual investors then acquired portions of the land, and property owners organized themselves into the Nosara Civic Association (NCA) which continues as a strong community-based NGO.

-The NCA and its members are working hard to balance development in Nosara with protection of the environment.
+The NCA and its members are committed to balance development in Nosara with protection of the environment.
 Their association is unique in Costa Rica and they fought many battles to keep Nosara free from large-scale developments and pollution.